FCC/ACEDirect/README.md

 ### Fendesk
 Fendesk is a simple ticketing system that creates and maintains tickets as local JSON files.
 It emulates real-world ticketing systems.

+### Autoinstall
+This repo contains an installation script that automates ACE Direct software installation.